-E. Retention schedule can be changed based on State and Federal evidentiary purposes and §1983 concerns.

-F. Legal classifications:
+- E. Retention period can be lengthened based on State and Federal evidentiary purposes and §1983 concerns. - F. Legal classifications:

-All recording media, images, and audio are property of the Carrboro Police Department (CPD) and will not be copied, released, or disseminated in any form or manner outside the parameters of this policy without the expressed written consent of the Chief of Police, and in accordance with applicable law.
+All recording media, images, and audio are property of the Carrboro Police Department (CPD) and will not be copied, released, or disseminated in any form or manner outside the parameters of this policy or state law.
 Under no circumstances will any member of the CPD make a personal copy of any recorded event.
-Officers may request a copy of a recording for use in professional training with the written approval from the Chief of Police.
-This policy shall act as express permission by the Chief of Police for a copy of any recorded event related to a criminal case to be released to the Orange County District Attorney's Office or any other District Attorney's Office having jurisdiction in a recorded criminal matter.
-Recordings made with this equipment are records of criminal investigations and as such will not be subject to release through North Carolina public records law.
+Officers may request a copy of a recording for use in professional training with the written approval from the Chief of Police and in accordance to state law.
+This policy and state law shall act as express permission by the Chief of Police for a copy of any recorded event related to a criminal case to be released to the Orange County District Attorney's Office or any other District Attorney's Office having jurisdiction in a recorded criminal matter.
+Recordings made with this equipment are not public records.